 - Know that most helpful of all is a personal invitation.
-Perhaps you have a neighbor who voted differently than you did in 2016 and you go to different churches, but you would value being in dialogue with that person along these lines.
+Perhaps you have a neighbor who votes differently than you do and you go to different churches, but you would value being in dialogue with that person along these lines.
 Reaching out in a heartfelt way to invite people to join a circle can go a long way.

 5. TAKING TIME ON ALL OF THE ABOVE